This book, first published in 2006, draws on a broad range of social data collection methods to formulate a set of data collection approaches.

 Cantidad disponible: 1 disponibles

-Librería: Grand Eagle Retail, Fairfield, OH, Estados Unidos de America
+Librería: Grand Eagle Retail, Bensenville, IL, Estados Unidos de America

 Paperback.
 Condición: new.
 Paperback.
 Social scientists have long relied on a wide range of tools to collect information about the social world, but as individual fields have become more specialised, researchers are trained to use a narrow range of the possible data collection methods.
 This book, first published in 2006, draws on a broad range of available social data collection methods to formulate a set of data collection approaches.
 The approaches described here are ideal for social science researchers who plan to collect new data about people, organisations, or social processes.
 Axinn and Pearce present methods designed to create a comprehensive empirical description of the subject being studied, with an emphasis on accumulating the information needed to understand what causes what with a minimum of error.
 In addition to providing methodological motivation and underlying principles, the book is filled with detailed instructions and concrete examples for those who wish to apply the methods to their research.
 This book, first published in 2006, draws on a broad range of available social data collection methods to formulate a set of data collection approaches combining elements of existing methods.
 These methods are designed to create a comprehensive empirical description of the subject, accumulating the information needed with a minimum of error.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Nº de ref. del artículo: 9780521671712

 Cantidad disponible: 1 disponibles